cs-uob/COMS30040/docs/README.md

 ### Assessment

-This unit is assessed by a written exam on <b>20 January at 09:45 GMT</b>.
+This unit is assessed by a written exam in the January assessment period and again in the August/September assessment period.
+The date of the former is <b>20 January at 09:45 GMT</b>, the date of the latter will be announced with the exam timetabling on August 3rd.
+Both exams follow the same format, described below.

 The exam consists of two questions of 25 marks each, and each question is the same format as a (short) problem sheet.
 One question is on the untyped lambda calculus and the other on the type system.
 You may use the lecture notes, but you must not collaborate.